LLNL/Silo/docs/intro.md

 Extended Silo Object
 : A Silo object which includes any number of user-defined additional data members.

-## Silo’s Fortran Interface
+## Silo's Fortran Interface

 The Silo library is implemented in C.
-Nonetheless, a set of Fortran callable wrappers have been written to make a majority of Silo’s functionality available to Fortran applications.
+Nonetheless, a set of Fortran callable wrappers have been written to make a majority of Silo's functionality available to Fortran applications.
 These wrappers simply take the data that is passed through a Fortran function interface, re-package it and call the equivalent C function.
 However, there are a few limitations of the Fortran interface.